-- 1 Connect a USB memory stick (or a USB hard drive) to one of the ZyXEL Device's USB ports. - 2 The ZyXEL Device detects the USB memory stick and makes its contents available for browsing.
+- 1 Connect a USB memory stick (or a USB hard drive) to one of the ZyXEL Device's USB ports. - 2 The ZyXEL Device detects the USB device and makes its contents available for browsing.
+If your USB device cannot be detected by ZyXEL Device, see the troubleshooting suggestions for The ZyXEL Device fails to detect my USB device.
 If you connect more than one device (or your hard drive has more than one partition), each device (or partition) is given its own folder.
-These folders are called "shares".

-3 Configure a user account.
+These folders are called "shares". - 3 Configure a user account.
 Anyone who wants to access your shared files must enter a user name and password.
-See Section 21.3 on page 245 for more information.
+See Section 21.3 on page 253 for more information.